 Taxis are not exempt from the zone, however they can apply for various forms of support towards changing to a lower emission vehicle.

-If you live in or regularly travel to the centre of Birmingham, we recommend that you check whether your vehicle is compliant early so you can be prepared.
+If you live in or regularly travel to the centre of Birmingham, we recommend that you check whether your vehicle is compliant early so you can be prepare by either changing car or applying for a temporary exemption

 If you’re already looking at changing your vehicle, it’d be best to make sure that your new car meets the required emissions standard.